elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/3-metadata-standards.md

     verbs:
       - verb: Describe
         level: beginner
+  '8':
+    outcome: Understand what metadata is and how it relates to FAIR
+    verbs:
+      - verb: Beginner
+        level: beginner
+  '9':
+    outcome: >
+      Understand that good and discipline specific metadata enhances findability and FAIRness of data
+    verbs:
+      - verb: Beginner
+        level: beginner
+  '10':
+    outcome: >-
+      Evaluate how different standards of metadata influence findability and FAIRness of data
+    verbs:
+      - verb: Beginner
+        level: beginner
 prerequisites:
   - Basic understanding of FAIR principles
   - Knowledge of different types of data (e.g. raw vs processed)
   - Familiarity with repositories
   - Familiarity with PIDs
+  - >-
+    Aimed at researchers and data stewards.
+Participants do not need a prior knowledge of metadata, but should be familiar with the research process and what FAIR is
 terms4FAIRskills:
   - subject:
       - uri: 'http://purl.obolibrary.org/obo/T4FS_0000178'